 Let’s take a look at the math again:

 You gotta love the power of leverage!!
 Yes, a large part of the real estate investing return is coming from appreciation, but if you dial it back to a 3% appreciation rate, then the return is $13,050 which is a $13,050 / $26,000 = 50% return.
 Still not shabby!

 As I mentioned earlier, this example is scratching the surface for house hack and Nomad™ properties.
 Make sure you review the Denver Nomad™ and House Hacking Overview course for all the details and how we can manipulate the numbers to make it a positive cash flowing property!

-Hopefully, this course opened your eyes to a different way of analyzing rental properties and for comparing it to other investment classes.
+Hopefully, this course opened your eyes to a different way of analyzing rental properties and for comparing return on real estate investment to other investment classes.
 This is a deep topic that has a learning curve to it.
 Continue on with the course, attend classes, and ask your questions in the comments below.